This blog post describes how Twitter sees its future: richer tweet content via “cards” and no more third-party clients.

 This month, Twitter rolled out a new feature: cards.
 Here is how the developer documentation

 Twitter cards make it possible for you to attach media experiences to Tweets that link to your content.
 Simply add a few lines of HTML to your webpages, and users who Tweet links to your content will have a "card" added to the Tweet that’s visible to all of their followers.

 We currently are in the process of slowly rolling out the technology to 100% of users.
 Not all users will see Cards for the time being.

 What does this mean for developers working with the Twitter API?
 Ryan Sarver, Director of Platform at Twitter explains it in a Google Groups post titled “consistency and ecosystem opportunities

 Don’t develop new Twitter clients:

 Developers have told us that they’d like more guidance from us about the best opportunities to build on Twitter.
 More specifically, developers ask us if they should build client apps that mimic or reproduce the mainstream Twitter consumer client experience.
 The answer is no.

 If you are an existing developer of client apps, you can continue to serve your user base, but we will be holding you to high standards to ensure you do not violate users’ privacy, that you provide consistency in the user experience, and that you rigorously adhere to all areas of our Terms of Service.
-We have spoken with the major client applications in the Twitter ecosystem about these needs on an ongoing basis, and will continue to ensure a high bar is maintained.Twitter would rather see developers integrate Twitter into their products than develop their own clients.
-One example are social websites that send updates via tweets.
+We have spoken with the major client applications in the Twitter ecosystem about these needs on an ongoing basis, and will continue to ensure a high bar is maintained.

 As we point out above, we need to move to a less fragmented world, where every user can experience Twitter in a consistent way.
 This is already happening organically - the number and market share of consumer client apps that are not owned or operated by Twitter has been shrinking.
 According to our data, 90% of active Twitter users use official Twitter apps on a monthly basis.

 Cards offer another way for Twitter integration.
-Quoting Director of consumer product at Twitter, Michael Sippey:
+Quoting Director of consumer product at Twitter, Michael Sippey

 Twitter cards are an important step toward where we are heading with our platform, which involves creating new opportunities to build engaging experiences into Twitter.
-That is, we want developers to be able to build applications that run within Tweets.That sounds a bit like Facebook apps.
-And it explains why Twitter is worried about third-party clients: If those clients aren’t implemented carefully, apps won’t work well.
+That is, we want developers to be able to build applications that run within Tweets.